 One of the benefits of Noble is that there is very little traffic.
 The average commute to work is 19.20 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The population of Noble has a very low overall level of education: only 9.53% of people over 25 hold a 4-year college degree or higher.
+The citizens of Noble have a very low rate of college education: just 9.53% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Noble in 2022 was $22,621, which is low income relative to Illinois and the nation.
 This equates to an annual income of $90,484 for a family of four.
 However, Noble contains both very wealthy and poor people as well.